kaveh2k/Nextjs-Temp/README.md

 8- npx storybook init # For UI development

-9- npm install --save-dev jest babel-jest @babel/preset-env @babel/preset-react react-test-renderer # Download config system
+9- npm install --save-dev jest babel-jest @babel/preset-env @babel/preset-react react-test-renderer # Download and config testing system

 10- npm install @apollo/client graphql # Config apollo for graphql which is a data query and manipulation language for APIs